carlocam1/320-hw7/README.md

 # 320-hw7

- A JSON string that has 10 objects as lists, and 10 sublist items in a nested array.
-The lists objects and sublist items  are displayed through nested arrays.
+JSON string has 10 objects and 10 sublist items in a nested array.
+The objects list is the blue button in the home page.
+When Clicking the object list, a sublist of items is dinamically loaded.
+Home page also contains a click-on listener in the home page images.